STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 Testing was ongoing throughout the entire build.
 I utilised Google Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
 Each device has been inspected using Google Chrome developer to ensure each page is fully reponsive on a variety of different screen sizes and devices.
 I have also physically tested the responsivness of the site on a number of different devices.

+I tested the contact form was worked as I wanted.
+The following steps were taken during tetsing:
+-Press send, with no data input.
+A 'Please fill in this field' warning appears on the next form box to enter information.

+-Fill name box with data, then press send.
+A 'Please fill in this field' warning appears on the next form box to enter information.

+-Fill surname box with data, then press send.
+A 'Please fill in this field' warning appears on the next form box to enter information.

+-Fill email box with data, then press send.
+A 'Please fill in this field' warning appears on the next form box to enter information.

+-Fill phone number box with data, then press send.
+A 'Please fill in this field' warning appears on the next form box to enter information.

+-Fill message with data, then press send.
+Redirected to confirmation page that message has been sent.

 The following issues were raised during my mid project meeting with my mentor:
 - Dupicate contact form on homepage and contact page.
 - Be consistent with choice of colour code.